-If when you launch your Microsoft Outlook desktop client on your Windows PC, it is stuck at the Loading Profile stage, then this post may be able to help you.
+If when you launch your Microsoft Outlook desktop client on your Windows PC, it is stuck at the Loading Profile or Processing stage, then this post may be able to help you.

 This could happen if your personal Outlook .ost or .pst data files have been corrupted and Outlook is thus unable to load your profile.
 Anyway, if you are facing this issue, here are a few things you could try.

-1] Sometimes restarting the PC and relaunching Outlook may just make the problem go away, so do not take this suggestion lightly, but try it at least onec.
+Sometimes restarting the PC and relaunching Outlook may just make the problem go away, so do not take this suggestion lightly, but try it at least once.

-2] If it does not help, launch Outlook in Safe Mode and see if you are able to syn that email account.
+If it does not help, launch Outlook in Safe Mode and see if you are able to syn that email account.
 If you are lucky, it may just work!
-In case you do not know, to launch Outlook in safe mode, simply hold the CTRL key and double clicking on Outlook icon to run it.
+In case you do not know, to launch Outlook in safe mode, simply hold the CTRL key and double-click on the Outlook icon to run it.
 Or you could Run outlook /safe command.

 This key stores your Outlook profile folders.
 The default Outlook profile is “Outlook.”
 Right-click on Outlook and delete it.

-Hope something helps.
-If you have any other suggestions, or a freeware tool that can help, please post your comments.
+If you have any other suggestions or a freeware tool that can help, please post your comments.

 See these posts if you have other Outlook problems: